Doctor of Philosophy in Plant Breeding and Biotechnology

 Students are admitted once every year usually in September with exception of variation that may be caused by unforeseen circumstances.
 Applications are, however, received all year round and are processed for yearly admission.

-The common regulations for the Doctor of Philosophy degree in the University of Nairobi shall apply.
+The common regulations for the Doctor of Philosophy degree at the University of Nairobi shall

 Researcher in plant breeding, genetics and biotechnology